dtmehr/startup/README.md

 Single user functionality.

-- **login** - Logging in takes you to the bracelet options page.
+- **login** - Logging in takes you to the "play" page, which I will change to the shop page later.
+The username is stored locally for now.
-- **database** - Displays which bracelet is the current best seller.
+- **database** - Dummy data is loaded into a table under the cart header (on the "scores" page.)
-- **WebSocket** - I used the setInterval function to periodically increase a random bracelet count.
+- **WebSocket** - I used the setInterval function to periodically increase a random bracelet count that a random user "bob" purchases.
 This will be replaced with WebSocket messages in the future.
+It can be found on top of the "play" page, but I will probably move this later to make it easier to look at.
-- **application logic** - The highlight and ranking number of the bracelets will change based up the user's selections.
+- **application logic** - Each time that the "purchase" button is clicked on the "play" page, the cart total will increase on the website header.
+This can be seen in real time on the play page.

 ## Service deliverable